MSRevive/msr-documentation/docs/Developer-Knowledge-Articles/mapping/index.md

 If you would like to edit or remaster an old map, that is also something we encourage people to do!
 Remastering does not have to be a very laborious process, it can include:

-- Fixing map lighting, and typically remaking the lost light.rad file as an info_texlights entity.
+- Fixing map lighting, and typically remaking the lost lights.rad file as an info_texlights entity.

 - Removing potential copyright issues found in used music, textures, models, or sprites.